SaahilClaypool/swarm_novelty_search/status.md

 2. Changed the weights from 6 to 4

     This differs slightly from our proposed design - initially, we expected to use 3 inputs and 6 weights to control our bots.
-    But, we found that we ran into too much exponential complexity when running this novelty serach for this to be feasible.
+    But, we found that we ran into too much exponential complexity when running this novelty search for this to be feasible.
     If we used 6 weights to control each robot, then at each generation, if we select the most fit robot to permutate, then we would have to create the following combinations:
     Each weight can either increase, decrease, or stay the same (3 possibilities).
     We can do that for each of the 6 weights, so from a single robot, there are $3^6$ possible combinations, or 729 mutations (728 if we ignore the one where all the weights stay the same).